naomijub/transistor/README.md

 > Other solutions may be added after the first release.

+* For information on Crux and how to use it, please follow the link to [opencrux](https://opencrux.com/docs#restapi).
+Note that the current crate version (`Docker only`) uses a few modified endpoints due to its Docker implementation.

+* For examples on usage, please refer to [examples directory](https://github.com/naomijub/transistor/tree/master/examples).

+## Usage

-To add this crate to your project you should add the following line to `dependencies` in `Cargo.toml`:
+To add this crate to your project you should add one of the following line to your `dependencies` field in `Cargo.toml`:
 >
 > ```
 [dependencies]